Sardinia Costume Museum – Nuoro

 Mannequins in carnival clothes help visitors feel like in a real carnival parade.

 The Sardinian masks: Thurpos & Eritaju from Orotelli, Boes, Merdules and Filonzana from Ottana, Mamuthones and Issohadores from Mamoiada and Bundu from Orani.
 These hideous wooden face masks, cowbells and sheepskin are true examples of the old traditional events of Mediterranean people.

 Over 60 instruments of Sardinian folk music are exhibited, along with various sound devices and toys.
 A multimedia device allows visitors to hear the sound and observe how to play the various instruments, nowadays still part of the culture, life and traditional festivals of Sardinia.

 An exciting discovery

 The Museum, even if its name can discourage, introduces the visitor to a magical and ancient world that captivates, amazes and welcomes everyone.
 A golden chance.

-Combined ticket: 7 euros for the Custom Museum and the Museum – Casa Deledda
+Combined ticket for the Custom Museum and the Museum – Casa Deledda

 – Free for all visitors every first Sunday of the month